 This tool lets you monitor your blog, Facebook and Twitter account in 20 different languages.
 Another special thing about this tool is that it lets you choose the time period you want to monitor for.

 It is extremely helpful to monitor your blogger activity, since they have nearly 200 million blogs in their database.
 They further provide the possibility to find the latest trend terms related to your search.

 10. Reachli (formerly Pinerli):

-One special thing about this tool is; it will be useful to measure and optimize the video and image content.
-For this it offers various features, the Reachli tool is particularly famous for its Pinterest analytics.
+One special thing about this tool is that it is useful to measure and optimize video and image content.
+It offers various features for this purpose.
+The Reachli tool is particularly famous for its Pinterest analytics.